What Is Hypervigilance? Understanding the Signs, Causes, and Why It Develops

 Why Hypervigilance Develops

 Hypervigilance often develops from trauma, chronic stress, or repeated relational unpredictability.
+This is closely tied to a broader pattern called nervous system dysregulation, where your body gets stuck signaling danger even when none is present.
 Trauma does not always mean a single catastrophic event.
 It can mean emotional inconsistency, criticism, instability, or environments where mistakes had strong consequences.

 The nervous system adapts through repetition.
 If it repeatedly experienced social threat, it increases alertness to prevent being caught off guard again.